Yarin-Shohat/Files-Tracking/README.md

 - Ensure that the script has execute permissions.
 You can set this using `chmod +x bigBrother.sh`.
 - Run the script from the directory where `bigBrother.sh` is located to ensure proper path handling.

-## License

-This script is open source and available under the MIT License.

 ## Authors

 - Yarin Shohat